sameboat-platform/backend/CONTRIBUTING.md

 ## 13. Getting Help
 Open a draft PR early if change is sizable.
 Use discussions or issues for architectural questions.
 When in doubt, favor smaller, incremental PRs.

+## Versioning & Release Responsibilities

+- Use Semantic Versioning (v0.1.0, v0.2.0, v1.0.0, etc.) for all releases.
+- Before release, bump the version in pom.xml and follow the tagging process in README.md.
+- After deployment, verify the backend version using GET /api/version.
+- Review docs/instructions.md for environment and deployment details.

 Thanks for contributing! 🚢